Lime91/rr-bimj-ordinal/README.md

 ### Run Locally

-In order to run `reproduce_all_tables.py` without Docker, the folowing requrements must be met:
+In order to run `reproduce.py` without Docker, the folowing requrements must be met:

-rr-bimj-ordinal was mainly developed using the `ubuntu20.04` operating system and `python3.8.10`.
+This project was mainly developed on `ubuntu20.04` operating system using `python3.8.10`.
 All python packages listed in `requirements.txt` are needed.
-Moreover, `R>=3.6.3` and all packages listed in `ebstatmax/README.md` are required.
+Moreover, `R==4.2.1` and all packages listed in `ebstatmax/README.md` are required.
 Another requirement is the `pdflatex` compiler and several latex packages used by `pythontex`, which can be installed on ubuntu with `apt-get install texlive-latex-extra`.

 Once these requirements are met, execute the following commands:
   - `sudo Rscript -e "devtools::install('ebstatmax/simUtils', dependencies=F)"`.
 This installs the `simUtils` package required by the `ebstatmax` simulation framework.
-  - `python3 reproduce_all_tables.py`.
+  - `python3 reproduce.py`.

 Wait for the python interpreter to terminate again (this is likely to take several hours).
-Once the computation is finished, tables can be found in a newly created `tables/` directory and intermediate simulation results are in `raw-output/`.
+Once the computation is finished, results can be found in a newly created `results/` directory and intermediate simulation results are in `raw-output/`.

 ## Copyright